mcdomx/project0/README.md

 - css/bootstrap.min.css - Bootstrap CSS settings
 - css/CSS_project0.css - CSS settings used by the site
 - css/SCSS_project0.css/scss - Saas settings used by the site
+- NOTE: the CSCC setting were separated from the main CSS page to isolate the functionality for easier review during grading.

 #### Images
 - images/email_icon.png - An email icon used to highlight the email link in the footer.